Wang Model 362E Calculator

 being stored into the 64-bit core memory

-the next four bits are the decimal point location, and the last four bits
+the last four bits are the decimal point location.

 Now that the method of storage